Are you blocking or hiding abundance because of old rules?

 Of course your brain could have come up with something different from that.
 Smart people can find clever ways to understand how others interact with them.
 But sometimes those clever understandings don’t fit our adult world… they can get in the way.
 Like… deciding that having abundance is fine but ONLY as long as it is SECRET and no one finds out!

-We address blocks like this in our Financial Abundance Study Group in our Group Coaching Program.
+We address blocks like this in our Group Coaching Program.
 An amazing part of group coaching is hearing someone bring up an issue that is core to your block, in a way that you never considered before.
 Releasing those hidden beliefs can give you abundance and freedom in new and delightful ways!

 If your subconscious decided that when other people found out what you had that you would be judged, bullied, robbed, or taken advantage of… your primitive brain will shut you down when you reach for abundance.
 And even if you’ve gotten good at hiding how much you have, it takes effort and energy to cover it up.
 The stress gets higher the more you have to protect.
 So it may seem safer just not to have too much!